isomerpages/pmo-nccs/_who-we-are/1-inter-ministerial-committee-on-climate-change.md

 **Long-Term Emissions and Mitigation Working Group**

-The Long Term Emissions and Mitigation Working Group (LWG) develops plans to reduce Singapore’s  long-term emissions.
+The Long-Term Emissions and Mitigation Working Group (LWG) develops plans to reduce Singapore’s  long-term emissions.
 LWG examines mitigation options, and identifies the capabilities, infrastructure and policies needed for long-term emissions reduction.

 **Resilience Working Group**